slamice/wri/fiction/Other stories/Commuter.md

 ***

-It must have been a good five hours since afterwards.
+It must have been a good five hours.
 He had hopped through each car, memorized their numbers but the situation remained the same everywhere.
 He got sick of the doors opening and closing.
-He tried talking to anyone, but most like the Spanish mother spoke little English, if any.
+He tried talking to anyone, but most spoke little English, if any.
 He was tired of ducking by children, squeezing by businessmen.
 But mostly he was tired of sighing.
 Samir went back to his original car.
 And while heavily distracted with disappointment and confusion, sleep overtook him.

 Again slumped in a chair, he began to drift off to the rhythm of the car shaking as it ran on the tracks.
 In another hour it quieted.
 The crowds began thinning out.